 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

-OET (OET-RV) “Father, if you want, allow me to avoid this suffering, however, I want to do what you want—not just what I want.
+OET (OET-RV) “Father, if you want, allow me to avoid this suffering, however, I want to do what you want—not just what I want.”

 father, if you_are_wishing, take_away this the cup from me, however not the will of_me, but the let_ your will _be_becoming.

-SR-GNTλέγων, “Πάτερ, εἰ βούλει, παρένεγκε τοῦτο τὸ ποτήριον ἀπʼ ἐμοῦ· πλὴν μὴ τὸ θέλημά μου, ἀλλὰ τὸ σὸν γινέσθω.”
+SR-GNT λέγων, “Πάτερ, εἰ βούλει, παρένεγκε τοῦτο τὸ ποτήριον ἀπʼ ἐμοῦ· πλὴν μὴ τὸ θέλημά μου, ἀλλὰ τὸ σὸν γινέσθω.” ‡

 (legōn, “Pater, ei boulei, parenegke touto to potaʸrion apʼ emou; plaʸn maʸ to thelaʸma mou, alla to son ginesthō.”)

-Key: yellow:verbs, light-green:nominative/subject, orange:accusative/object, pink:genitive/possessor, magenta:vocative.
+Key: khaki:verbs, light-green:nominative/subject, orange:accusative/object, pink:genitive/possessor, magenta:vocative.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).